 Flights from Tucson to Disneyland

 Plus, flying from Tucson doesn’t save much travel time.
 Currently, there are no direct flights to the John Wayne Airport (SNA) which is the closest airport to Disneyland.
-The only direct flights to the Los Angeles area from Tucson is to LAX.
-I hate flying into LAX because the traffic to and from the airport is never great and can be really awful.
+The only direct flights to the Los Angeles area from Tucson is via LAX.
+I hate flying into LAX because the traffic to and from the airport is never great and can be really terrible.

 The best case scenario when flying from Tucson to Disneyland is 5+ hours of travel time.
 That time estimate includes traveling to the Tucson airport from your home, arriving 60-90 minutes before your flight, flight time, and travel time to Anaheim from LAX.
 If you don’t check bags, don’t have any flight delays and there are no traffic delays in LA, you could do it in about 5 hours.

 Delays are likely though, so I’d count on closer to 6 hours of travel time when flying from Tucson to Disneyland.
 It only takes about 7 hours to drive from Tucson to Disneyland.
 Tack on another hour for quick bathroom/food stops and it will only take you an extra 2 hours to get there when driving vs flying.
 Plus most families will save a lot of money, money you will need because Disneyland is not cheap. 😉